vonglasow/atoum-documentation/source/en/written_help/given-if-and-then.inc.rst

                ->isEqualTo(4)
    ;

 It's important to note that these keywords don't have any another purpose than giving the test a more readable form.
 They don't supplement the test with any technical effect.
-The only goal here is to help the reader, human or more specificaly developper, to understand what's happening in the test.
+The only goal here is to help the reader, human or more specifically developer, to understand what's happening in the test.

 Thus, ``given``, ``if`` and ``and`` specify the prerequisites assertions that follows the keyword ``then`` pass.

 However, no grammar is ruling the order nor the syntax of these keywords in atoum.

 As a result, the developer has to use the keywords wisely in order to make the test as readable as possible.
-Wrongly used, you could end up with tests written like the following:
+Wrongly used, you could end up with tests written like the following :

 .. code-block:: php

    <?php
    $this
-       ->and($computer = new computer()))
+       ->and($computer = new computer())
        ->if($computer->setFirstOperand(2))
        ->then
        ->given($computer->setSecondOperand(2))